PhD in Mechanical Engineering

-A student pursuing the PhD alone (Direct PhD) is Stage 1 until the prerequisite for the qualifying exam has been completed.
+Students entering directly after earning the BS are considered Stage 1 PhD students until the prerequisite for the qualifying exam has been completed.

 The objective of the qualifying exam is to evaluate student’s sufficient depth and breadth of understanding in the area of research.
 Towards this goal, a committee of two faculty members appointed by the Associate Head for Graduate Programs for each examinee will administer an hour-long oral exam on a peer-reviewed, archival journal article related to student’s area of research.
 The article is chosen by the committee in consultation with the student’s advisor, and is provided to the student two weeks ahead of the exam.
 The article may not be one authored/co-authored by the student or by any faculty in the department.
 The exam result is presented as pass, conditional pass or fail.

 A minimum of B+ grade in each of four independent courses from any one or a combination of any two areas chosen from an approved list (see below) is a prerequisite for taking the qualifying exam.